ServiceStackApps/typescript-redux/README.md

 }
 ```

-Nothing surprising here, we're just displaying a Counter in a HTML label with buttons to increment / decrement
+Nothing surprising here, we're displaying a Counter in a HTML label with buttons to increment / decrement the
-the counter using React's built-in `setState()`:
+counter using React's built-in `setState()`:

 [![](https://raw.githubusercontent.com/ServiceStackApps/typescript-redux/master/img/preview-03.png)](http://servicestackapps.github.io/typescript-redux/example03/)
 > Demo: [/typescript-redux/example03/](http://servicestackapps.github.io/typescript-redux/example03/)

 ### Convert Counter to use Redux

-Using `setState()` was the old-school way of modifying state in Components, the new hawtness is to use
+Using `setState()` is the old-school way of modifying state in Components, the new hawtness is to use
 [Redux](https://github.com/rackt/redux).
 For this we need to fetch it from JSPM:

     C:\proj> jspm install redux